 - 1/4 cup grated Parmesan cheese

-- Place each slice into a prepared muffin cup, sprinkle with Parmesan, and bake for 18-20 minutes until the dough is baked through, the cheese is melted, and the tops are golden.
+- Place each slice into a prepared muffin cup and bake for 22-26 minutes until the dough is baked through, the cheese is melted, and the tops are golden.

-Store in an airtight container for up to 3 days in the fridge or in a zip-lock freezer bag with as much air removed as possible in the freezer for up to 3 months.
+- Store in an airtight container for up to 3 days in the fridge or in a zip-lock freezer bag with as much air removed as possible in the freezer for up to 3 months.
 To serve from frozen, place on a plate and microwave for 30-60 seconds or until warm.

 Homemade Whole Wheat Pizza Dough: Stir 2 teaspoons yeast and 1 teaspoon honey or sugar into 1 cup warm water.
 Let sit for about 5 minutes or until the yeast has puffed up.
 Add 2 cups whole wheat flour, 1 cup all purpose flour, 1/2 teaspoon salt, and 2 tablespoons olive oil to a medium bowl.
 Stir in the water, adding up to 1/4 cup more if needed to make a smooth, sticky (but able to be kneaded) dough.
 Use your hands to knead about 10 times to bring it together into a large ball.
 Cover the bowl with a clean towel and let rest for at least one hour and up to 4.
 Proceed with the recipe.